 There are two main forms of basic bus services: Trunk services and Feeder services.

-Feeder services operates around a neighborhood.
+Feeder services operate around a neighbourhood.
 They usually operate out of a bus interchange, providing connections to various parts of housing estates, and are key to the hub-and-spoke transport system of Singapore.

 Terminating Trips will display a “T” suffix to their parent route.